About Double Your Ecommerce

 I stumbled forward in the dark for a few years, until I figured out the way forward.
 And I want to help you do the same.

 My first introduction to Ecommerce was like many of us — I was working on an Ecommerce store with a partner.
-We had a beautiful store on a popular platform and we were selling great products that our customers loved — but we didn’t have much traffic, so we didn’t have many sales.
+We had a beautiful store, and we were selling great products that customers loved — but we didn’t have much traffic, so we didn’t have many sales.

-Gone were the days where you could blast a bunch of links and wait to see your rankings and traffic increase.
+Gone were the days where you could blast a bunch of links and wait to see your rankings increase.

-Instead, our traffic was increasingly coming from a focus on White-Hat Search Engine Optimization, Digital Public Relations, and earning high-quality links from content collaborations.
-All that added up to our store getting found online, ranking higher, and getting more clicks and visitors.
+Instead, our traffic was coming from a focus on White-Hat Search Engine Optimization, Digital Public Relations, and earning high-quality links from content collaborations.
+All that added up to our store getting found online.

-By focusing on optimizing our site for visitors coming from Google search, building relationships with other content creators, and creating the types of content that our audience naturally wanted to find, read, and share, we were able to grow our traffic.
+By focusing on optimizing our site for Organic Traffic from Google, building relationships with other content creators, and creating the type of content that our audience naturally wanted to read, share, and link to, we were able to grow our traffic.

 That meant we had more visitors coming to my store and our sales slowly, incrementally started to climb.

-These growth marketing strategies are safe, stable, and evergreen for any Shopify store willing to invest in their marketing.
-I’ve never — not in 10+ years of consulting, not in 20+ years of selling online — found a focus on growth marketing to be the wrong thing for a store.
+These grow marketing strategies are safe, stable, and evergreen for any Shopify store willing to invest in their marketing.
+I’ve never — not in 10+ years of consulting — found a focus on growth marketing be the wrong thing for a store to focus on.

-Lastly, I do provide consulting services.
+Lastly, we do provide consulting services.
 That’s how I make a living.
 But I’ll never try to hard-sell you or anyone else — nor do I presume that I have a monopoly on information.
-I practice value-based pricing.
-That means I charge based on the amount of value that I can deliver.
+We practice value-based pricing.
+That means we charge based on the amount of value that

 I like to get to know each and every reader, subscriber, and customer of mine.
 My inbox (email@example.com) is always open to you, and I’m happy to answer any and all questions or be a sounding board.